-Augmented reality is offered as a free, fun, interactive and rich complement, a high added value service offered to your public.
+Augmented reality is a free, fun, interactive and rich add on offered to your public.
 It also reconciles technophiles and technophobes.

-Adding augmented reality to your printed material is very easy to implement: no need to modify your production line, integration can be done even after your content is printed.
-You probably already have all the necessary interactive editorial content: video, website, social networks, photos, online games, 3D objects… all you need to do is integrate its into your print campaigns.
+Adding augmented reality to your printed material is easy: no need to modify your production line, integration can be done even after your content is printed.
+You probably already own all the interactive editorial content: video, website, social networks, photos, online games, 3D objects… you just have to link them to your printed materials.

-As easy as a drag and drop, give your creatives our ARGO Augmented Reality Editor, or ask one of our partners to enrich your print communications.
+As easy as a drag and drop, provide your creatives with our ARGO Augmented Reality Editor, or ask one of our partners to enrich your prints.

 Dig a little deeper in our partners’ use cases